WilliamEYarger/QASolution/README.md

 #NOTE
 The QA File names differ from the subjec node names in that they contain a terminal letter.
 The digit assigned to the terminal QAFile name, however is determined by its position in the QAFileNameDataGridView

+#Rename Branch#
+Rather than containing the code to rename a node this branch moves all model files related to the various input/output files into separate classes foe each file.